 Know Your Market

-Sell Your Vision & AI Solution to that Problem
+Sell Your Vision & AI Solution to That Problem

-Now that you know who you’re selling to, and what their problems are, you need to sell your solution to their problem.
+Now that you know who you’re selling to, and what their problems are, you need to sell your solution as the answer to their problem.

-Sell Repeatable Projects not AI Consulting Projects
+Sell Repeatable Projects Not AI Consulting Projects

 Self Service is King

 Too often, AI companies focus on building software that is too complicated for self-service.
 After all, complicated tech proves just how smart your developers are, and why your tech is the best.
 This is a by-product of the “just one more feature” syndrome.
 Ultimately, the only people who can configure your tool will be those that built it.

 This is a surefire way to make sure your company becomes a consultancy.
 Self-service, whether you’re targeting business users or technical, allows you to limit your consulting.
 You let the customer, or service provider partners, do the work.

 The more focused you are on one problem, the fewer features you need to secure a sale.
 This ensures that you build a self-service tool.